0nyr/nixos-config/README.md

 `nix flake lock --update-input`: to update a single input of the flake

+#### Building the system

+`nixos-rebuild build`: build the system without switching to it.

+`nixos-rebuild build`: build the system without switching to it.

 ## 🌱 Setup

 To enable this repo to be the new config for NixOS, add a symlink to `/etc/` like so: